We Welcome Your Application to Join Us!

 Preparing for the Hiking

 On Pyrenees Expedition, you will hike on well-established trails over a wide range of terrain, from meadows to hills to mountains.
-You'll start with a day hike where you'll carry just the essentials for the day (snacks and lunch, water, a hat, sunglasses and sunscreen, bug spray, and a raincoat).
+You'll start with day hikes where you'll carry just the essentials for the day.
 Then, you'll set out on a multi-day backpacking trip.
-While backpacking, you will carry all of your belongings (clothes, sleeping bag, and pad), some group gear, food, and water.
+While backpacking, you will carry all of your belongings, some group gear, food, and water.
 Typically when backpacking, pack weights average about 30% of a hiker's weight.
-In the month before your trip, you should break-in your hiking boots (wear them a lot!) and complete the pre-trip training (see below).
-Once on your trip, you'll find that enthusiasm and a positive attitude will help to make the trip a success for you... and for everyone in your group.
+In the month before your trip, you should break-in your hiking boots and complete the pre-trip training (see below).

 Preparing for an Overland Experience